2nd and 4th Saturdays – 10 a.m.

 The museum is open and hosting Coffee and Conversation events in a safe and socially distanced manner.
 However, if you prefer to watch from home, we invite you to tune in via our YouTube livestream.

-19 March – Tim Hutchinson is the Broomfield Veterans Service Officer will provide a quarterly update to the VA claims process, the new appeals program, and changes resulting from Covid-19.
+25 February – Tim Hutchinson is the Broomfield Veterans Service Officer will provide a quarterly update to the VA claims process, the new appeals program, and changes resulting from Covid-19.
+Additionally, he will discuss the New 2022 PACT Act, which is perhaps the largest health care and benefits expansion in VA history.
 Tim is a Navy veteran having served aboard the aircraft carrier U.S.S.
 Midway, attached to the US Navy 7th Fleet, from July 1984 to April 1988.

 Coffee and Conversation Archive